aws-samples/sample-cap-quant/quant-research/llama3.1_8B_finetune_ray_on_trn1/README.md

 This project aims to investigate the feasibility of performing quantitative research by leveraging [Amazon Elastic Kubernetes Service (EKS)](https://aws.amazon.com/eks/), [KubeRay](https://github.com/ray-project/kuberay), and [CNCF Fluid](https://github.com/fluid-cloudnative/fluid) as the underlying infrastructure components.
 Amazon Trainium1 is used as DL model training power.

 ## Pre-requisites
-*Make sure the laptop or EC2 server has the right permission to access the resources on AWS account.*
+*Make sure the laptop has the right permission to access the resources on AWS account.*
 ### **Use MacOS laptop**
   - install AWS CLI
     ```sh